TissMogi/FFXI/readme.md

 # Accepting Tots for Luas

-Luas to be used with Gearswap
+Luas to be used with Gearswap.
-Place them in Windower4\addons\GearSwap\data
+Place them in Windower4\addons\GearSwap\data folder.
 You can add a character name to them if you want like WHM-SparkleJeanJacket.lua